tjbdev/SigonyMapAdditions/README.md

-Introduction
+#Introduction

 This RMMV plugin allows you to copy and delete maps using plugin commands, meaning this can happen in-game.
 This has some powerful possibilities for those with imagination.

-[QUOTE]With great power comes great responsibility.[/QUOTE]
+/With great power comes great responsibility./

-Important
+#Important

 This plugin manipulates your project's files and bugs are entirely possible.
 Before using this plugin, you should backup your data.
 I am not responsible for any loss that you incur from using this plugin.
 Use this plugin with caution.